How to make the most of a pay raise

 3. Pay yourself — but keep it on your balance sheet

-Convert 15 to 20% of the increase into a wealth-accelerator by funneling the money into an asset, such as a savings account.
+Convert 15% to 20% of the increase into a wealth-accelerator by funneling the money into an asset, such as a savings account.
 This is a crucial point.
 Don’t confuse rewarding yourself — spending money on an indulgence with little or no lasting economic value — with paying yourself.
 “Paying yourself is about putting a portion of your raise into an asset that will keep the money working to help optimize your financial future,” Mayer says.
 The first thing to look at is building an emergency fund.
-Experienced financial professionals typically recommend having enough emergency savings to cover your living expenses for nine months, or more ideally, a year’s worth of income.
+Experienced financial advisors typically recommend having enough emergency savings to cover your living expenses for nine months, or more — a year’s worth of income is ideal.
 With a robust emergency fund sitting in your bank, you are likely to feel more confident in your ability to weather whatever life throws your way.

-This advice can be difficult for some millennials: 46% of American adults said building a solid long-term financial strategy was a top financial priority, but only 33% said they were good at focusing on their long-term financial goals.3 “The initial thought of many professionals in their late 20s and early 30s is to apply the entire increase toward chunking down debt or buying something shiny and nice,” says Mayer.
+This advice can be difficult for younger people: Only 29% of Gen Z say they are pretty good at setting up a long-term financial plan and sticking to it.2 “The initial thought of many professionals in their late 20s and early 30s is to apply the entire increase toward chunking down debt or buying something shiny and nice,” says Mayer.
 “We help them look at the big picture and understand the value of first carving out money to feed their asset base.”

 4. Spend on what you want